The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Asked 6 buyers: “Would you have paid $1,000 for the cohort version?” → 5 said yes

-Insight: Underpriced. $200 attracted the wrong buyers.
-Premium price ($1,000+) would’ve filtered for committed.
+Insight: Underpriced. $200 attracted the wrong buyers, whereas a premium price ($1,000+) would’ve filtered for committed.

-Failure Point 3: Audience Mismatch
+Failure Point 3: Audience mismatch

 Who Blake marketed to: Entire email list (8,200 followers)